-Leading permit expeditors, commonly referred to as "filing representatives," work closely with the DOB to ensure that construction projects comply with NYC building code and zoning guidelines to facilitate the permitting process on behalf of their clients.
-Permit expeditors are key fixtures within the NYC building space—and with good reason.
+Leading permit expediters, commonly referred to as "filing representatives," work closely with the DOB to ensure that construction projects comply with NYC building code and zoning guidelines to facilitate the permitting process on behalf of their clients.
+Permit expediters are key fixtures within the NYC building space—and with good reason.
 Without them, construction projects are likely to encounter significant statutory roadblocks that cause delays and drive up costs.
-The right permit expeditor ensures neither of these outcomes unfold, but how?
+The right permit expediter ensures neither of these outcomes unfold, but how?

 Unpacking the DOB permitting process